The great executive-employee disconnect

 About the survey and key findings

-The Future Forum Pulse is published quarterly and is based on a survey of more than 10,000 knowledge workers in the US, Australia, France, Germany, Japan and the UK.
-Data from the four Pulse reports released over the past year indicates that employees’ desires for flexible work have remained consistent, and a growing number of employees are willing to vote with their feet to retain this flexibility.
-As of this quarter– with survey data gathered from 28th July to 10th August 2021 – 57% of knowledge workers are open to looking for a new job in the next year, up slightly from three months ago.
+The Future Forum Pulse is published quarterly and is based on a survey of more than 10,000 knowledge workers in the U.S., Australia, France, Germany, Japan and the U.K. Data from the four Pulse reports released over the past year indicate that employees’ desire for flexible work has remained consistent, and a growing number of employees are willing to vote with their feet to retain this flexibility.
+As of this quarter—with survey data gathered from July 28 to August 10, 2021—57% of knowledge workers are open to looking for a new job in the next year, up slightly from three months ago.

 Download the full Future Forum Pulse report: The great executive-employee disconnect

-The Future Forum Pulse shows that more than two thirds of executives (68%) want to work in the office most or all of the time.
-Of that group, 59% report that their company plans to bring employees back to the office for most or all of the working week.
+The Future Forum Pulse shows that more than two-thirds of executives (68%) want to work in the office most or all of the time.
+Of that group, 59% report that their company plans to bring employees back to the office for most or all of the workweek.
 This executive view on returning to the office contrasts sharply with employee preferences for flexibility: 76% want flexibility in where they work, and 93% want flexibility in when they work.

 The divide between executives and employees is especially stark among those currently working fully remotely.
 Nearly half of all executives in this group (44%) want to work from the office every day, compared with 17% of employees.
-Furthermore, 75% of executives currently working fully remotely say that they want to work from the office three to five days per week, compared to only 34% of employees.
+Furthermore, 75% of executives currently working fully remotely say they want to work from the office three to five days a week, versus only 34% of employees.

 There are several factors driving the disconnect between executives and employees:

-- Opaque decision-making: While two thirds of executives (66%) believe that they’re being ‘very transparent’ regarding their post-pandemic policies, less than half of employees (42%) agree.
-Similarly, 81% of executives say that their company’s leadership is ‘transparent about sharing new developments that affect the company’, but only 58% of employees agree.
+- Opaque decision-making: While two-thirds of executives (66%) believe they’re being “very transparent” regarding their post-pandemic policies, less than half of employees (42%) agree.
+Similarly, 81% of executives say that their company’s leadership is “transparent about sharing new developments that affect the company,” but only 58% of employees agree.

 Why flexible workplaces are more inclusive

-This quarter’s Pulse study also underscores the importance of flexible work policies to people of colour, women and working parents.
+This quarter’s Pulse study also underscores the importance of flexible work policies to people of color, women and working parents.
 Black employees, in particular, have shown gains in feelings of belonging while working remotely and expressed a strong preference for flexible work.
-Eighty-one per cent of Black respondents say that they want flexibility in where they work, compared with 75% of white respondents.
+Eighty-one percent of Black respondents say they want flexibility in where they work, compared with 75% of white respondents.
 With respect to when they work, 66% of Black respondents want a fully or mostly flexible schedule, compared with 59% of white respondents.

 This improvement in the employee experience for Black knowledge workers is promising, but it is also fragile.
-If employers rescind the flexible work policies that Black knowledge workers have said that they prefer – or default to pre-pandemic working norms that favour in-office employees over remote or hybrid workers – this progress could be wiped out and new inequities introduced.
+If employers rescind the flexible work policies that Black knowledge workers have said they prefer—or default to pre-pandemic working norms that favor in-office employees over remote or hybrid workers—this progress could be wiped out and new inequities introduced.

-‘Studies show that many executives are holding on to the remnants of the past and failing to see this as an inflection point in the workforce,’ said Ella Washington, an organisational psychologist, professor at Georgetown University’s McDonough School of Business and the founder of Ellavate Solutions.
-‘If employers don’t pay attention and take action to recreate the best of what we’ve learned working virtually in the office and in hybrid work environments, then opportunities for inequity could skyrocket.’
+“Studies show that many executives are holding on to the remnants of the past and failing to see this as an inflection point in the workforce,” said Ella Washington, an organizational psychologist and professor at Georgetown University’s McDonough School of Business and the founder of Ellavate Solutions.
+“If employers don’t pay attention and take action to re-create the best of what we’ve learned working virtually in the office and in hybrid work environments, then opportunities for inequity could skyrocket.”

 The Future Forum Pulse findings are an urgent wake-up call to executives that more must be done to redesign workplaces that can attract, empower and retain the best, and most diverse, talent.
 The process and end result will look different for every company, but there are three guiding principles that all executives can commit to today:

-- Embrace flexibility: Executives must recognise flexibility – in both where and when work gets done – as the defining competitive advantage.
+- Embrace flexibility: Executives must recognize flexibility—in both where and when work gets done—as the defining competitive advantage.
 Flexibility ranks second only to compensation in what matters to employees for job satisfaction.

 - Build connection through transparency: Transparency is particularly critical when it comes to communicating post-pandemic work policy decisions and why they were made.
-Employees who don’t believe that their companies are being ‘very transparent’ about these policies report substantially lower job satisfaction, perceived equity and sense of being valued.
+Employees who don’t believe their companies are being “very transparent” about these policies report substantially lower job satisfaction, perceived equity and sense of being valued.
 They’re also more open to changing jobs.

-To further support organisations during this pivotal time, today the Future Forum is releasing two playbooks developed with the Boston Consulting Group and Management Leadership for Tomorrow that include concrete guidance on how companies can better measure success in a digital-first world and reorient managers to lead through uncertainty and discontinuity.
+To further support organizations during this pivotal time, today the Future Forum is releasing two playbooks developed with the Boston Consulting Group and Management Leadership for Tomorrow that include concrete guidance on how companies can better measure success in a digital-first world and re-orient managers to lead through uncertainty and discontinuity.

 Read: The end of business as usual: the power of empathetic management in an age of uncertainty